 In the meantime, WordPress also can be installed in a Cluster Container like Docker or Kubernetes.

-Check PHP version or Installed in system or not.
+Check PHP version or Installed in the system or not.

-If PHP is not found shows, then we are going to install the latest version of PHP 7.4
+If PHP is not found shows, then we are going to install the PHP.

 echo "deb https://packages.sury.org/php/ $(lsb_release -sc) main" | sudo tee /etc/apt/sources.list.d/php.list

-Now Install Latest PHP 7.4 version by using the following commands:
+Now Install the Latest PHP 7.4 version by using the following commands:

 Now check the PHP version; if installed, then it will look like as below in the image.